 - The manufacturing schedule for different phases of the project was lined up to synchronize with the construction milestones.

-- The installation team got settings plan with detailed numbering system to identify specific placement location of every single stone piece delivered by AAS.
+- The installation team got a settings plan with a detailed numbering system to identify the specific placement location of every single stone piece delivered by AAS.

-- Customer was able to track each stone piece individually using the RFID based tagging system of AAS.
+- The customer was able to track each stone piece individually using the fully automated tagging system of AAS.

 The manufactured stone cladding highlights the exterior design of the church.
 The Advanced Architectural Stone (AAS) panels cost-effectively emulated the look and finish of the natural limestone.